 Project reference: 1331 / 1362

-Silk and linen moiré satin stripe woven narrow in pale blue for the restoration of the bed drapes in the Blue Bedroom.
+Silk and linen moiré satin stripe woven narrow in pale blue for the restoration of the curtains and furniture covers in the Blue Bedroom.
 The stripe layout is satin and hopsack alternating with the hopsack weave being allowed to moiré.
 The colour was matched to the surviving house documents.
 The same stripe layout is seen on furniture in crimson at Temple Newsam.

 Project reference: 1895